RSE-Cambridge/iris-magnum/magnum-tour/README.md

 Finally we look at exposing servers via ingress.

-## Creating k8s cluster
+## Creating a Kubernetes (k8s) cluster

-While you can create your cluster via the Horizon web interface for OpenStack, we recommend using terraform to create, resize and destroy your k8s clusters.
+While you can create your cluster via the Horizon web interface for OpenStack, we recommend using Terraform to create, resize and destroy your k8s clusters.

-In this repo we include an example terraform module to make it easier for you to try using Magnum.
+In this repo we include an example Terraform module to make it easier for you to try using Magnum.

-First ensure you have a working openstack CLI environment, that includes both python-openstackclient and python-magnumclient.
-This needs to be run on a linux enviroment (such as Windows WSL) that has access to the OpenStack APIs.
-For IRIS at Cambridge, the APIs have public IP addresses, so you can run this on any linux box with access to the internet:
+First ensure you have a working OpenStack CLI environment, that includes both python-openstackclient and python-magnumclient.
+This needs to be run on a Linux environment (such as Windows WSL) that has access to the OpenStack APIs.
+For IRIS at Cambridge, the APIs have public IP addresses, so you can run this on any Linux box with access to the internet:

     virtualenv ~/.venv
     . ~/.venv/bin/activate